CERC-AAI/Robin/README.md

 ## Evaluations
 Evaluations were done using the a subset of the evaluation suite in https://github.com/haotian-liu/llava.
+Prelimnary evaluations and interactions display lesser hallucincation, more detailed descriptions and better visual reasoning.
 More evaluations including both vision language and language only benchmarks coming soon!

 ## Training